Department of Communication Sciences & Disorders

 A Respected Program

 According to Edgar, Emerson's Health Communication program is unlike anything else in the country.
 "This program is highly respected professionally.
-It is pragmatic in its orientation—with its home at Emerson, a communication school, and the benefit of its connection to the [Tufts] medical school."
+It is pragmatic in its orientation—with its home at Emerson, a communication school, and the benefit of its connection to the [Tufts] medical school.
+As the first program of its kind in the country, we have over two decades of experience in delivering high-quality training to the next generation of professionals."

 Part of Emerson’s Health Communication program, Professor Tim Edgar’s social marketing course created a campaign to stop teens from texting while driving.
 Edgar lent the campaign to the Massachusetts Department of Public Health, and The Boston Globe highlighted the class in a recent article and online video.